 Aim

 Discontinuity in the distribution of genetic diversity (often based on mtDNA) is usually interpreted as evidence for phylogeographic breaks, underlying vicariant units.
-However, misleading signal of phylogeographic break can arise in the absence of barrier to gene flow, under mechanisms of isolation by distance (IBD).
-How and under which conditions phylogeographic breaks can be safely differentiated from populations evolving under IBD remain unclear.
+However, a misleading signal of phylogeographic break can arise in the absence of barrier to gene flow, under mechanisms of isolation by distance (IBD).
+How and under which conditions phylogeographic breaks can be reliably differentiated from populations evolving under IBD remain unclear.
 Here, we use multi-locus sequence data from a widely distributed lizard species to address these questions in an empirical setting.

 Location